 by Carina Santos .
 January 2nd, 2012

-One of the hardest things to do when starting out as a designer is to get your name and work out into the world.
+When starting as a designer, one of the hardest things to do is to get your name and work out into the world.
 It can be an intimidating feat, as more designers are popping up all over the globe, but here are a few things you can do to get people interested in your work.

 This is a cause for argument, but putting your work up online is one of the easiest, most immediate ways to circulate your work.
-Dan Matutina, or Twisted Fork, says that a lot of his work were commissioned because of the samples he posted on his website and Behance portfolio.
-Clients stumbled upon his work, were impressed and hired him.
+Dan Matutina, or Twisted Fork, says that much of his work was commissioned because of the samples he posted on his website and Behance portfolio.
+Clients stumbled upon his work, were impressed, and hired him.

-While you run the risk of copycats, chances are you will get to reach someone you might not get to meet otherwise.
-It helps if you actually get your stuff out there.
-If you’re not comfortable yet, try uploading 400-pixel wide “screenshots” of your work up on Dribbble.
+While you run the risk of copycats, chances are you will reach someone you might not get to meet otherwise.
+It helps if you get your stuff out there.
+If you’re not comfortable yet, try uploading 400-pixel-wide “screenshots” of your work on Dribbble.

 Setting up blogs is easy and free.
 See what happens when you do.

 From March 2008 to December 2009, Mark Weaver created Make Something Cool Every Day, a collection of exercises.
 This helped him work on his style and get people interested in him and his work.
-Another designer, Nicole Meyer, started Branding 10,000 Lakes, which was circulated quite a bit last year.
+Another designer, Nicole Meyer, started Branding 10,000 Lakes.

-These projects challenge you as a designer, and you end up creating output even on your downtime.
-Plus, when you generate buzz for these fun personal projects, you also pique a widespread interest towards your other design work.
+These projects challenge you as a designer, and you end up creating output even during your downtime.
+Plus, when you generate buzz for these fun personal projects, you also pique a widespread interest in your other design work.

 Networking is a big and important part of this line of work.
-Getting to know similarly-minded people will not only help your growth as a designer, but also helps you create ties with the current scene in your area.
+Getting to know similarly-minded people will help your growth as a designer and also helps you create ties with the current scene in your area.

-When someone respectable gets to know what you can do, and can vouch for you and your work, it will go a long way, in terms of support, credibility, and circulation.
+When someone respectable gets to know what you can do and can vouch for you and your work, it will go a long way in terms of support, credibility, and circulation.
 If your purpose is developing a brand for your business, take advantage of some discovery workshops.
 Keep in contact with experts and learn from them.

 A common argument may be that the main source of communication these days is done over some digital means.
 But this doesn’t mean that business cards are obsolete.

-Once you’ve established connections with the people in your own industry, branch out and meet other people from different walks of life.
-Small business, enterprising individuals, and companies outside the creative bubble need design services, too!
+Once you’ve established connections with the people in your industry, branch out and meet other people from different walks of life.
+Small businesses, enterprising individuals, and companies outside the creative bubble need design services, too!

-It’s a big world out there, and it may be tough for you to start out, but these steps will help you at least get your name out there, ready for possibilities.
+It’s a big world out there, and it may be tough to start, but these steps will help you at least get your name out there, ready for possibilities.